We may receive compensation when you click on links to products from our partners.

 There is quite a bit of overlap across the major job search sites (especially the job site aggregators), so using more than 3 or 4 job search sites does not add much value.
 Pick two or three job search boards for your job search.

-- A job search board that is dedicated or focused on your job/career type (such as financial services, retail, etc.).
+- A job search board that is dedicated or focused on your job/retail, etc.).

 Limit the auto email function for jobs that match your profile.
 While some work reasonably well, others are not even close and are a waste of time, will fill your email inbox and will not add any value.

 Beat out the competition for the best jobs

 Create an image of accomplishment, professionalism, and competence that today’s employers are begging for!

 Older job listings that is (not people).
 If you are using a job search site, narrow your searches to jobs that were posted within the last 7 days.
 Jobs posted more than 7 days ago most likely have had tens (or 100’s) of responses and will probably be a waste of time.
 If, however, you’ve exhausted all of the job opportunities that are 7 days or newer then take a look at some older job postings, but don’t get carried away.

 Long Cover Letters Just Don’t Work

 Your cover letter is meant to be an introduction and should be short (not a bio of your entire cover letter with an explanation as to why you are writing (applying for a job opening, referred by someone in your network, etc.).
 Next, follow with why you are the perfect candidate.
 Cover the skills that match the job description and make sure you demonstrate that you know about their company.
 Close your letter by thanking them for their consideration and indicate that you will follow up with them in a few weeks (and don’t forget your contact information).